 7 Questions To Ask Your Elected Officials About Tap Water

-Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination or that your water can't be better.
-One of the best ways to push for cleaner water is to hold elected officials who have a say in water quality accountable – from city hall and the state legislature, to Congress, all the way to the Oval Office – by asking questions and demanding answers.
+Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination, or that your water couldn’t be better.
+One of the best ways to push for cleaner water is to hold accountable the elected officials who have a say in water quality – from city hall and the state legislature to Congress all the way to the Oval Office – by asking questions and demanding answers.

 1. What’s in my tap water?

 Does your mayor, city councilmember or state representative know what are the biggest concerns for your local tap water?
 Do they realize that even if the tap water meets federal standards, that doesn’t mean it’s free of potentially harmful contaminants?
 Your tap water could still contain neurotoxic or cancer-causing chemicals, many of which are not covered under federal drinking water regulations.

 Millions of Americans drink tap water with contaminants at levels that, though legal, could still pose a risk to health.
 Ask your local officials and your water utility to test more extensively than either state or federal regulations require.
 Broader testing provides a better picture of what’s in your water.

 2. Why are these contaminants in my water?

 With contaminants, the first issue is whether they come from a local source, such as an abandoned waste site; or underground storage tanks and septic tanks; or from the entire watershed, which would include fertilizers and pesticides.
 Tap water contaminants could be in the river or groundwater that supplies your system and not get removed by treatment processes before being piped to your home.
 Some contaminants are produced by the treatment process itself.
 Understanding the source of the problem is the first step toward addressing it.